washreve/hyp3-metadata-templates/GAMMA/RTC/README_RTC_GAMMA.txt

 -------------
 ## 6. ArcGIS-compatible xml metadata files

 Each raster in this folder has an associated xml file.
-It is named with the same filename as the raster, but also includes an .xml extension.
+It is named with the same filename as the raster, but also includes a .xml extension.
 When any of the rasters are viewed in ArcGIS, the associated xml file is recognized by the software, and the contents will display in the Item Description (ArcGIS Desktop) or Metadata (ArcGIS Pro) for that raster.
 Once the file is viewed in ArcGIS, the software will update the xml file to include metadata inherent to the raster (geographic extent, raster format, etc.) along with the descriptive metadata included in the original xml file.

 ArcGIS users should take care not to edit the xml files directly, or to change filenames outside of the ArcGIS environment, as it may render the metadata files unreadable by ArcGIS.